To nurture and guide motivated young people in need to become well-educated, career-ready men and women for others.

 Boys Hope Girls Hope alumni have gone on to become healthcare professionals, attorneys, police officers, moms, dads, educators, and clergy.
 Our program gives scholars the tools they need to build their own success stories.

-The Boys Hope Girls Hope Board of Directors and staff leadership collaborate to ensure mission fidelity, financial stewardship and transparency.
-This team of professionals is committed to continuous learning, effective programming and improvement through impact evaluation and innovation.
+Boys Hope Girls Hope is made up of incredible people.
+Our team and board collaborate to ensure mission fidelity, financial stewardship and transparency.
+We are committed to continuous learning, effective programming and improvement through impact evaluation and innovation.

 Kristin Ostby de Barrilas